guidorota/core567-website/src/posts/2024/2024-10-24-building-core567-static-website.md

 I got quite frustrated after finding issues between the WebC and the Bundle plugins, to the point that I almost considered throwing everything in the bin and starting from scratch with a different tool.
 The amount of [open issues on the 11ty Github page](https://github.com/11ty/eleventy) also didn't give me good vibes.

 But in the end sanity prevailed.
-I just stuck with what I had somce everything was mostly working, and avoided making this a "forever project".
+I just stuck with what I had since everything was mostly working, and avoided making this a "forever project".